Introduction

 Imports - commodities

-refined petroleum, crude petroleum, cars, plastic products, ships (2023)
+Key imports consist of refined petroleum, crude petroleum, cars, plastic products, and ships (2023).

 Human Development Index